otherguy/docker-dropbox/README.md

 which can be configured to reduce load on the system.
 This is the number in seconds to wait between polling the Dropbox daemon.
 Defaults to `5`.

+- `POLLING_CHECK`
+Arbitrary command to execute during polling.
+This can be used to set up external healtchecks.
+Defaults to no command at all.

 - `SKIP_SET_PERMISSIONS`
 If this is set to `true`, the container skips setting the permissions on all files in the `/opt/dropbox` folder in order to prevent long startup times. _Note:_ please make sure to have correct permissions on all files before